Which are the best Greek Islands to visit?

 Best Greek Islands for couples

 Home to a number of celebrities including Tom Hanks, you can see why they chose this island to get away from it all.
+Home to beautiful beaches and the biggest vertical cave in Europe.
+Check out our complete Antiparos guide!

 With no cars or scooters, couples love to explore Hydra on foot or in water taxis and there are some very fashionable shops, tavernas and clifftop bars that can be a lot of fun.
 This island is particularly popular with lovers of music and literature as it was home to people like Charmaine Cliff, George Johnson, and Leonard Cohen for many years.